autumn-info-442a/Homework1/Homework 5.md

 [E8] Clicking outside of the extension's popup (onto the browser window) closes it
 - **Verification Process:** When the popup is shown, left-click anywhere outside the popup window and see if the pop-up disappears

+### Settings [S]
+All visual/interaction testing will take place on the Settings HTML page.

+[S1] The settings page must display the categories of messages
+- **Verification Process:** Check the settings page and see if there is a section for displaying the categories of messages “Motivational”, “Screen Time”, “Exercise”, “Custom”.

+[S2] The settings page must have a section for displaying a list of custom messages
+- **Verification Process:** Check the settings page and see if there is a section for displaying all the previously entered custom messages

+[S3] The settings page must display threshold settings
+- **Verification Process:** Check the setting page and see if there is a section for displaying the current watch threshold and entering a new threshold

+[S4] Users must be able to pick and choose pools/categories of messages
+- **Verification Process:** Check the setting page and see if there is a section for checking/unchecking the categories of messages on the top right corner.
+Check to see if the radio buttons are clickable and responsive to inputs by selecting/deselecting “Set Messages” radio buttons.
+Then watch YouTube videos until a message is displayed and see if it is contained in those pools.
+Additionally, we can check the local storage to view the saved messages before and after.

+[S5] Users must be able to see each message within a pool/category
+- **Verification Process:** Open iCare settings page.
+Under Set Messages select “Motivational” and “Custom” (deselect all other categories).
+Add at least 1 custom message (i.e. “Test”).
+Check to ensure “Pre-Made Messages” and “Custom Messages” tables then display tables of corresponding messages.

+[S6] All messages within each enabled category must be enabled by default
+- **Verification Process:** After installing the extension, enable all categories of messages.
+Within the table of “Pre-Made Messages” check if all the messages have “show” selected.

+[S7] Users must be able to enable/disable individual messages within a pool/category
+- **Verification Process:** Check the setting page and see if the user can toggle (either checked or unchecked) each individual message within each category by selecting/deselecting “Show” radio button.
+Next, check the settings storage to see if the enabled/disabled messages list has updated to reflect the user’s changes.

+[S8] There must be a minimum of one message enabled across all pools (including custom messages)
+- **Verification Process:** When a user tries to disable all categories of messages, the app will not allow the user to uncheck the only categories that are enabled.
+At the same time, the app will show a warning message saying “Please select at least one category in “Set Messages.”

+[S9] User settings must be saved when the “Save” button is pressed
+- **Verification Process:** Make adjustments on the settings page such as adjusting the watch threshold and then click the “Save” button.
+Check local storage and see if the changes are saved.

+[S10] User settings must be saved onto the Chrome extension’s local storage
+- **Verification Process:** We are not testing this because it is more of an implementation decision.
+Unless we change our project, anything we save will have to use Chrome’s extension storage.

+[S11] Alert must be displayed if/when settings fail to save
+- **Verification Process:** Inspect the function that is responsible for saving the settings and verify that it contains logic to display an alert when the settings fail to properly save.